 Situated on the tip of the Furness Peninsula and jutting into Morecambe Bay is Piel Island.
-This small fifty acre island off the coast of Barrow in Furness can be accessed by passenger ferry from Roa Island or by walking across the sands at low tide and hosts its very own King, Castle and Pub, all steeped in history waiting to be discovered by you.
+This small fifty acre island off the coast of Barrow in Furness can be accessed by passenger ferry from Roa Island or by guided walks across the sands at low tide (It is not safe to walk across the sands without a local guide) and hosts its very own King, Castle and Pub, all steeped in history waiting to be discovered by you.

 The Ship Inn is located on the island and is open for traditional ales from local breweries, beers, wines and spirits.
 The pub also serves food, with local line caught fish, fresh game and meat which is both born and raised on Piel or sourced from local Cumbrian farms.
 During the winter season the pub hosts a number of specialty weekends and will afford every guest a warm welcome.

 Camping is available for £5 per tent and must be pre booked.

 One of the most enduring aspects of the Ship Inn is the tradition of the king and knights of Piel.
 The tradition holds that each new landlord is crowned “King of Piel” in a ceremony of uncertain origin, in which they sit in an ancient chair, wearing a helmet and holding a sword while alcohol is poured over their head.
 In early versions of the ceremony they also wore oilskins.
 The early written references to Knights of Piel are in the first visitors’ book which started in 1856.
 The early evidence for the ceremony is the graffiti carved into the chair.
 The ceremony is said to be due to the landing of Lambert Simnel in 1487 and is most likely to have begun as a slightly mocking homage to this event.
 By the 19th Century it had become an important aspect of the islands history to such an extent that responsibility for looking after the helmet and chair fell within the tenancy agreement.